What is Liposuction?

-Liposuction is a minimally invasive cosmetic procedure used to remove localized areas of fat from the body through a small thin tube called a cannula.
+Liposuction, also known as lipo, is a minimally invasive cosmetic procedure that removes areas of fat from the body through a small thin tube called a cannula.
 The fat from the targeted area is suctioned from the body through this tube to help a patient achieve a slim and balanced appearance.

 Candidates for Liposuction